CHURCH MEMBERSHIP & BAPTISM

-As Christians, we are members of God’s household (Eph.
-2:19) called to function, participate, and minister in a particular place within the body of Christ.
+As Christians, we are members of God’s household (Ephesians 2:19) called to function, participate, and minister in a particular place within the body of Christ.
 A healthy body requires that each member do its part well.
-A healthy church requires the same: members who are sacrificially committed and well-equipped to do the works of service that God has prepared in advance for us to do (Eph.
-2:10; 4:12).
-Renewal Presbyterian Church holds membership in high regard; we call our members to lead as servants of the gospel to one another and to our needy world.
-God, in his sovereignty, placed us in this Philadelphia region, among these people, in this century, for a reason (Acts 17:26-27).
+A healthy church requires the same: members who are sacrificially committed and well-equipped to do the works of service that God has prepared in advance for us to do (Ephesians 2:10; 4:12).
+Renewal Presbyterian Church holds membership in high regard.
+We call our members to lead as servants of the gospel to one another and to our needy world.
+God, in his sovereignty, has placed us in this city, among these people, in this century, for a reason (Acts 17:26-27).

 Being a member of Renewal Presbyterian Church is really about being part of a family.
 All members are disciples of Jesus, unified by their identity in Christ.
 This unity is expressed in the way they collaborate in loving God, loving fellow Christians, and loving non-Christians.
 Members who enter into a covenant with their local church are called to a higher degree of responsibility and service.
 At the same time, the elders and deacons are covenanted to assist members, to love and lead, provide counsel and aid, and pray for, teach, and guide them.

-The following questions are the basic vows for membership at a PCA church:
+The following questions are the vows for membership at a PCA church like ours.

 - Do you acknowledge yourselves to be sinners in the sight of God, justly deserving His displeasure, and without hope save in [i.e., except for] His sovereign mercy?